Legislative Action Center

 Through the Alliance for Childhood Cancer, APHON sent funding letters to House and Senate Appropriations Subcommittees on Defense supporting the Department of Defense’s (DOD) Peer Reviewed Cancer Research Program (PRCRP).
 The request includes an increase to $130 million for PRCRP and the continued inclusion of pediatric brain tumors and neuroblastoma as eligible topics of funding under the program.

 April 23, 2020

 APHON joined sixty members of the Nursing Community Coalition and signed on to written testimony submitted to the Senate Appropriations Subcommittee on Labor, Health and Human Services, and Education.
 The testimony included funding requests of $278 million for the Title VIII Nursing Workforce Development Programs and $182 million for the National Institute for Nursing Research for Fiscal Year 2021.

-APHON sent a letter to the House and Senate Appropriations Subcommittee
+APHON Sends PRIs Letter to House and Senate Appropriations Subcommittees

 Many times, the best way to make an impact with a broad audience is to partner with a coalition that can help advance our priority issues.
 APHON belongs to the following coalitions: